Chenango, New York

 Chenango is a town in Broome County, New York, United States.
 The population was 10,983 at the 2020 census.

-The town is in the eastern part of the county, northeast of Binghamton.
+The town is northeast of Binghamton.

 History

-The area was first settled circa 1787, and the Town of Chenango was established in 1791 before the formation of Broome County.
+The area was first settled around 1787, and the Town of Chenango was established in 1791 before the formation of Broome County.
 It is one of the original towns of the county, from which other towns were later formed.

 Geography

 According to the United States Census Bureau, the town has a total area of 88.8 km2, of which 87.6 km2 is land and 1.1 km2, or 1.27%, is water.

 The Chenango River defines the eastern town line.

-Interstate 81, U.S. Route 11, and New York State Route 12 pass through the town.
+Interstate 81, U.S. Route 11 and New York State Route 12 pass through it.